ng-Classic/ng-classic/aio/content/guide/pipes.md

 The change detector ignores changes to elements of an array, so the pipe doesn't run.

-The reason Angular Classicignores the changed array element is that the *reference* to the array hasn't changed.
+The reason Angular Classic ignores the changed array element is that the *reference* to the array hasn't changed.
-Because the array is the same, Angular Classicdoes not update the display.
+Because the array is the same, Angular Classic does not update the display.

 One way to get the behavior you want is to change the object reference itself.
 Replace the array with a new array containing the newly changed elements, and then input the new array to the pipe.
 In the preceding example, create an array with the new hero appended, and assign that to `heroes`.
-Angular Classicdetects the change in the array reference and executes the pipe.
+Angular Classic detects the change in the array reference and executes the pipe.

 To summarize, if you mutate the input array, the pure pipe doesn't execute.
 If you *replace* the input array, the pipe executes and the display is updated.